Lundbeck-Biometrics/Dopamine-Simulation-Tools/README.md

 # Dopamine-Simulation-Tool
 This is a toolbox for making simulations of dopamine (DA) signaling in python.
 It is developed under Python 3.

-The goal of these simulations is to provide a functional interpretation of DA cell firing.
+The goal of these simulations is to provide a toolbox that enables
+1. Functional interpretation of DA cell firing,
+2. how this is influenced by typical drugs and diseases.
+2. How long term changes in signalling by drugs or diseases influence post synaptic signalling.

 It is authored by Jakob Dreyer, Department of Bioinformatics, H Lundbeck A/S.
 Full documentation is given in documents/index.html